Real topological Hochschild homology via the norm and Real Witt vectors: Witt vectors of rings with anti-involution

 commutes.
-To see this, we note that the edge homomorphism in the spectral sequence associated to the skeletal filtration of a simplicial spectrum (see Proof of \ref{thm:linearization}) is compatible with the restriction maps $R_k$.
-Consequently, there are isomorphisms
+To see this, we note that the edge homomorphism in the spectral sequence associated to the skeletal filtration of a simplicial spectrum (cf. Proof of~\ref{thm:linearization}) is compatible with the restriction maps $R_k$.
+Consequently,

 where the first isomorphism holds by our assumption that

 \end{proof} \begin{construction} We now define a Frobenius map